 For people to use your business, it has to be accessible.
 Making your business as accessible as possible is important.
 That is especially true if your business doesn’t have a store-front or office.

 Having a good website is a great first-step to increasing your accessibility.
 That is especially true if it is a mobile-compatible website.

 Mobile apps give a feeling of accessibility to your customers and clients that just doesn’t come from a website.

 Customers like a dynamic business.
 Your business may be small.
-Maybe you are even happy with it that way.
 You don’t want it to be stagnant, however.

 Developing a mobile app is a great way to expand services to existing customers.
 This is important in a number of ways.
-It shows your current customers that your business is improving.
-It also makes your business more useful to them.
+It shows your business is improving and makes it more useful to customers.
 Finally, it keeps your business on their minds.

 3. Lead Generation

-A mobile app also increases visibility of your business.
+A mobile app also increases the visibility of your business.
 Your app should be available on Android’s App Store and/or iTunes.
-This will put your business in front of people that you may not be reaching through other methods of marketing and advertising.
+This will put your business in front of people that you may not be reached through other methods of marketing and advertising.

 4. Positioning Your Business As A Leader In The Industry

 These days, businesses can’t afford to ignore mobile users.
 A business that does ignore mobile users doesn’t appear to be on the same tier as businesses that provide mobile apps to their clients and customers.